Daria-Navrotska/Heart_Attack_Risk_Prediction_Project/README.md

 - Folium: to create interactive geographic maps in Python,
 - Json: to handle structured data format,
 - Sklearn: for applying machine learning techniques such regression and clustering.
+2. Exploratory Data Analysis (EDA) to uncover trends, correlations, and health risk patterns.
+3. Folium & JSON used for interactive geographic mapping and handling structured data formats.
+4. Regression & Clustering Models applied to assess relationships and group individuals based on health profiles.
+5. Time-Series Analysis used to explore historical cardiovascular mortality trends from WHO data.

 ## Insights
 1. The data reveals that heart health and lifestyle indicators show minimal predictive value for heart attack risk in this sample, despite their known clinical relevance.